sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 * `cd saintcon-appsec-challenge-2023`
 * `semgrep scan --config auto .`

  Scolling up you will see Semgrep provides a reference for which file the finding was located in.
-Here we see: `memeapp/controllers/users.py`.
 Semgrep gives us the following finding from the [_memeapp/controllers/users.py_](https://github.com/smanesse/saintcon-appsec-challenge-2023/blob/main/memeapp/controllers/users.py) source file:

 ```
 python.django.security.injection.tainted-sql-